nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 #### iv.
 Estimate Delay Reduction due to Yielding Vehicles

-Although automobiles are generally ***not*** legally required to stop for bicycles, the delay calculation is dominated by Equation $\ref{eq:dbg}$, but vehicles do yield to bicycles nonetheless and should not only be included in the calculation, but encouraged.

-When a bicycle arrives at a crossing and finds an inadequate gap, that pedestrian is delayed until one of two situations occurs: (a) a gap greater than the critical headway is available, or (b) motor vehicles yield and allow the pedestrian to cross.
-Equation 19‐75 estimates pedestrian delay when motorists on the major approaches do not yield to pedestrians.
-Where motorist yield rates are significantly higher than zero,  pedestrians will experience considerably less delay than that estimated by Equation 19‐75.
+Equation $\ref{eq:d_bgd}$ estimates bicycle delay when motorists on the major approaches do not yield to pedestrians.
+Where motorist yield rates are significantly higher than zero,  pedestrians will experience considerably less delay.
+Although automobiles are generally ***not*** legally required to stop for bicycles, actual motorist yielding behavior varies considerably.
+Motorist yield rates are influenced by a range of factors, including roadway geometry, travel speeds, roadway treatments, local culture, and law enforcement practices.
+When a bicycle arrives at a crossing and finds an inadequate gap, that bicycle is delayed until one of two situations occurs: (a) a gap greater than the critical headway is available, or (b) motor vehicles yield and allow the bicycle to cross.

-In the United States, motorists are legally required to yield to pedestrians, under most circumstances, in both marked and unmarked crosswalks.
-However, actual motorist yielding behavior varies considerably.
-Motorist yield rates are influenced by a range of factors, including roadway geometry, travel speeds, pedestrian crossing treatments, local culture, and law enforcement practices.

-Research (11, 12) provides information on motorist responses to typical pedestrian crossing treatments, as shown in Exhibit 19‐17.
-The exhibit shows results from two separate data collection methods.
-Staged data were collected with pedestrians trained by the research team to maintain consistent positioning, stance, and aggressiveness in crossing attempts.
-Unstaged data were collected through video recordings of the general population.
-The values shown in Exhibit 19‐17 are based on a limited number of sites and do not encompass the full range of available crossing treatments.
-As always, practitioners should supplement these values with local knowledge and engineering judgment.

-It is possible for pedestrians to incur less actual delay than dg because of yielding vehicles.
+It is possible for bicycles to incur less actual delay than $d_g$ because of yielding vehicles.
 The likelihood of this situation occurring is a function of vehicle volumes, motorist yield rates, and number of through lanes on the major street.
+Consider a left-turn bicycle waiting for a crossing opportunity at an intersection, with vehicles in each conflicting through lane arriving every $h$ seconds.
+The headways that the bicycles are assessing during this delay period are always less than the group critical headway.
+The following equation should be used to compute the appropriate headway $h$ needed by the methodology (Bonneson and McCoy 1993).
+$$
+h = \frac{\frac{1}{v}-\left(t_{cb,G}+\frac{1}{v}\right)e^{-vt_{cb,G}}}{1 - e^{-vt_{cb,G}}}
+$$
+where
+$h$ = average headway of all headways less than the group critical gap (s);
+$t_{cb,G}$ = group critical headway (s), and
+$v$ = conflicting vehicular flow rate (veh/s) (combined flows for one-stage crossings; separate flows for two-stage crossings).

-Consider a pedestrian waiting for a crossing opportunity at a TWSC intersection, with vehicles in each conflicting through lane arriving every h seconds.
-On average, a potential yielding event will occur every h seconds, where P(Y) represents the probability of motorists yielding for a given event.
+On average, a potential yielding event will occur every $h$ seconds, where $P(Y)$ represents the probability of motorists yielding for a given event.
 As vehicles are assumed to arrive randomly, each potential yielding event is considered to be independent.
 For any given yielding event, each through lane is in one of two states:

 1. Clear—no vehicles are arriving within the critical headway window, or
 2. Blocked—a vehicle is arriving within the critical headway window.
-The pedestrian may cross only if vehicles in each blocked lane choose to yield.
-If not, the pedestrian must wait an additional h seconds for the next yielding event.
-On average, this process will be repeated until the wait exceeds the expected delay required for an adequate gap in traffic (dgd), at which point the average pedestrian will receive an adequate gap in traffic and will be able to cross the street without having to depend on yielding motorists.
-Thus, average pedestrian delay can be calculated with Equation 19‐77, where the first term in the equation represents expected delay from crossings occurring when motorists yield, and the second term represents expected delay from crossings where pedestrians wait for an adequate gap.
+The bicycle may cross only if vehicles in each blocked lane choose to yield.
+If not, the bicycle must wait an additional $h$ seconds for the next yielding event.
+On average, this process will be repeated until the wait exceeds the expected delay required for an adequate gap in traffic ($d_{bgd}$), at which point the average bicycle will receive an adequate gap in traffic and will be able to cross the street without having to depend on yielding motorists.
+Thus, average bicycle delay can be calculated with Equation $\ref{eq:dbtwostage}$, where the first term in the equation represents expected delay from crossings occurring when motorists yield, and the second term represents expected delay from crossings where pedestrians wait for an adequate gap.

 $$
-d_b = \sum\limits^n_{i=1}h(i-0.5) P(Y_i) + \left(P_d - \sum\limits^n_{i=1}P(Y_i) \right) d_{bgd}
+d_b = \sum\limits^n_{i=0}h(i-0.5) P(Y_i) + \left(P_d - \sum\limits^n_{i=0}P(Y_i) \right) d_{bgd} \label{eq:dbtwostage}
 $$

 where
 $d_b$ = average pedestrian delay (s),
-$i$ = crossing event (i = 1 to n),
+$i$ = crossing event ($i = 1$ to $n$),
 $h$ = average headway for each through lane,
 $P(Y_i)$ = probability that motorists yield to pedestrian on crossing event i, and
-$n$ = $Int(\frac{d_{bgd}}{h})$, average number of crossing events before an adequate gap is available.
+$n=Int\left(\frac{1}{e^{-vt_{bc,G}}} \right)$, average number of crossing events before an adequate gap is available.

-Equation 19‐77 requires the calculation of $P(Y_i)$.
-The probabilities $P(Y_i)$ that motorists will yield for a given crossing event are considered below for pedestrian crossings of one, two, three, and four through lanes.
+Equation $\ref{eq:dbtwostage}$ requires the calculation of $P(Y_i)$.
+The probabilities $P(Y_i)$ that motorists will yield for a given crossing event are considered below for bicycle crossings of one, two, three, and four through lanes.

 ##### *One-Lane Crossing*